btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 ## Industry Collaboration

-Once a validated problem is accepted as a project, relevant industry partners can review the project and offer support based on their capabilities.
+After a problem is accepted as a project, relevant industry partners can discover the project and offer support based on their capabilities.

-Potential forms of support include:
+Potential support includes:

 * Funding and CSR support
 * Technical mentorship